-Here, it's possible to configure a graph that automatically plots the evolution of a value over time.
-This is also where you can send (and create) your commands to the Fluctus RuleSystem (see more in section 3.6), and where the RunCamTM remote-control feature is accessible.
+Here, it's possible to configure a graph that automatically plots the evolution of value over time.
+These graphs will be automatically halted at touchdown and windowed to the entire flight duration.

+This is also where you can add your commands to remotely trigger RuleSystem events (see more in section 3.6), and where the RunCamTM remote-control feature is accessible.